 You may need to try the following workouts if you are in the gym and don’t have all the necessary equipment mentioned above.

-* Run on the treadmill for 5 rounds of the following: 5 minute jogging warm up, 6 300-metre intervals as fast as possible, then walk for half the time this took to complete. * Cool Down – Jog lightly for about 5 minutes.
+* Run on the treadmill for 5 rounds of the following: 5-minute jogging warm up, 6 300-meter intervals as fast as possible, then walk for half the time this took to complete. * Cool Down – Jog lightly for about 5 minutes.